Government of Spain: compulsory legal procedures for foreigners

 According to this new law, Universities are in charge of communicating to the corresponding Foreigners Office the details of the non-EU students coming from EU Universities within the framework of EU mobility programmes like Erasmus+.
 That means that non-EU students coming from EU Universities are exempt of asking for a visa.

-In order us to proceed to the communication, we need you to send us scanned by e-mail to intlinfo@ugr.es :
+After receiving the acceptance letter to the University of Granada in order for us to proceed to the communication, we need you to send us scanned by e-mail to intlinfo@ugr.es :

 • Your passport